Cognitive psychology: Controversies

 In the early years of cognitive psychology, behaviorist critics held that the empiricism it pursued was incompatible with the concept of internal mental states.
 However, cognitive neuroscience continues to gather evidence of direct correlations between physiological brain activity and mental states, endorsing the basis for cognitive psychology.

-There is however disagreement between neuropsychologists and cognitive psychologists.
-Cognitive psychology has produced models of cognition which are not supported by modern brain science.
-It is often the case that the advocates of different cognitive models form a dialectic relationship with one another thus affecting empirical research, with researchers siding with their favorite theory.
-For example, advocates of mental model theory have attempted to find evidence that deductive reasoning is based on image thinking, while the advocates of mental logic theory have tried to prove that it is based on verbal thinking, leading to a disorderly picture of the findings from brain imaging and brain lesion studies.
-When theoretical claims are put aside, the evidence shows that interaction depends on the type of task tested, whether of visuospatial or linguistical orientation; but that there is also an aspect of reasoning which is not covered by either theory.
+There is, however, disagreement between neuropsychologists and cognitive psychologists.
+Cognitive psychology has produced models of cognition that are not supported by modern brain science.
+It is often the case that advocates of different cognitive models form a dialectic relationship with one another, thereby influencing empirical research, with researchers siding with their favorite theory.
+For example, advocates of mental model theory have sought evidence that deductive reasoning is based on image thinking.
+In contrast, advocates of mental logic theory have argued that it is based on verbal thinking, leading to a disorderly picture of findings from brain imaging and brain lesion studies.
+When theoretical claims are set aside, the evidence shows that interaction depends on the type of task tested, whether visuospatial or linguistic in orientation, but that there is also an aspect of reasoning that is not covered by either theory.

-Similarly, neurolinguistics has found that it is easier to make sense of brain imaging studies when the theories are left aside.
+Similarly, neurolinguistics has found that interpreting brain imaging studies is easier when theories are set aside.
 In the field of language cognition research, generative grammar has taken the position that language resides within its private cognitive module, while 'Cognitive Linguistics' goes to the opposite extreme by claiming that language is not an independent function, but operates on general cognitive capacities such as visual processing and motor skills.
-Consensus in neuropsychology however takes the middle position that, while language is a specialized function, it overlaps or interacts with visual processing.
+Consensus in neuropsychology, however, takes the middle position that, while language is a specialized function, it overlaps or interacts with visual processing.
 Nonetheless, much of the research in language cognition continues to be divided along the lines of generative grammar and Cognitive Linguistics; and this, again, affects adjacent research fields including language development and language acquisition.